dbochicchio/vera/VirtualDevices/README.md

 To install, simply upload this files using Vera's and then create a new device using these files.
 Every time you want a virtual device, just repeat this operation.

+### Switch
+- Device File: D_BinaryLight1.xml
+- Implementation file: I_VirtualBinaryLight1.xml

 ### Dimmers
 - Device File: D_DimmableLight1.xml
-- Implementation file: I_VirtualBinaryLight1.xml
--
-### Switch
-- Device File: D_BinaryLight1.xml
 - Implementation file: I_VirtualBinaryLight1.xml

 ### RGB(CCT) Lights